nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 For more examples of how a user can use a command, refer to the [UserGuide](/UserGuide.md)

-### List Goods Method
+### List Goods or List Orders Method
 #### Description
-The list method belongs to the Command Class.
-It is used to display the list of existing goods in the warehouse to the user.
+The list goods or list orders method belongs to the Warehouse Class.
+It is used to display the list of existing goods or existing orders in the warehouse to the User.

 ![List sequence Diagram](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/AY2122S2-CS2113T-T09-4/tp/master/docs/diagrams/List.puml)

+The above sequence diagram shows the operation of how the list goods method will be called.

+1. The User input will be read by the User Interface Class
+2. The User Interface Class will the match the command keyword `list`
+3. Together with the previous step, the User Interface Class will check the flag followed by `list` 3.1 If the flag is `o/`, the User Interface Class will call the listOrders() method in the Warehouse class 3.1.1 Lastly, the list of orders is printed to the command line.
+   3.2 Else, if the flag is `g/`, the User Interface Class will call the listGoods() method in the Warehouse class
+      3.2.1 Following that, the Warehouse class will call the getGoods() method on the Good class 3.2.2 Lastly, the list of goods is printed to the command line.
 ### Total Goods Method
 #### Description
 Total Goods belongs as part of the Commands Class.
 It is used to show the total quantity of Goods Objects currently in the Warehouse.